AyeCode/geodirectory/readme.txt

 * [Prices and Payments](http://wpgeodirectory.com/addons/prices-and-payments/ "Allows to monetize your directory") - Allows to monetize your website using several payment systems.
 * [Custom Post Types](http://wpgeodirectory.com/addons/custom-post-types/ "Allows to extend your directory categorization") - Adds any custom post type you want as well as "Places"
 * [MultiRatings and Reviews](http://wpgeodirectory.com/addons/multiratings-and-reviews/ "Allows you to extend your rating and reviews categorization") - Extend the review system allowing multiple rating categories (example service, quality, price) and other cool features.
-* [Advance filters](http://wpgeodirectory.com/addons/advanced-search-filters/ "Allows you to extended search with custom filters") - Adds advance filters to the search widget (example: "pet friendly" filter).
+* [Advance search filters](http://wpgeodirectory.com/addons/advanced-search-filters/ "Allows you to extended search with custom filters") - Adds advance filters to the search widget, search autocompleter, geolocation and much more (example: "pet friendly" filter).
 * [Claim Listing Manger](http://wpgeodirectory.com/addons/claim-manager/ "Allows users to claim their business") - Allows business owners to take control of their listing.
 * [Marker Cluster](http://wpgeodirectory.com/addons/marker-cluster/ "To avoid overcrowded maps") - Adds numbered markers at high zoom levels.
-* [Search Autocompleter](http://wpgeodirectory.com/addons/search-autocompleter/ "Great usere search experience") - Adds ajax search autocompleter to search.
 * [Duplicate alert](http://wpgeodirectory.com/addons/ajax-duplicate-alert/ "Listing already exists?") - Alert users when adding a listing with the same title as another listing.
 * [GeoDirectory Theme Framework](http://wpgeodirectory.com/themes/geodirectory-theme-framework/ "The theme framework for GD") - Easily customizable, GDF is a solid base foundation for awesome Child Themes.
+* [Stripe Payment Gateway](http://wpgeodirectory.com/addons/stripe-payment-gateway/ "Extend Prices and Payments with Stripe Payment Geteway") - Stripe Payment Gateway for GeoDirectory perfectly integrates and extends the Prices and Payments Addon.
+* [GD Booster](http://wpgeodirectory.com/addons/gd-booster/ "Caching plugin for GeoDirectory") - GD Booster incorporate some of the smartest caching, compression and minifying methods available today for WordPress, modded to be 100% GeoDirectory compatible.
+* [Custom Google Maps](http://wpgeodirectory.com/addons/custom-google-maps/ "Customize your maps look and feel") - Custom Google Maps for GeoDirectory allows you to modify the look and feel of all Google Maps Widgets through an easy user interface with color pickers and simple to use options.
+* [Social Importer](http://wpgeodirectory.com/addons/social-importer/ "Import listings from Facebook and Yelp!") - with the Social Importer addon you can import pages and events from Facebook and listings from Yelp.
+* [GeoDirectory Theme Framework](http://wpgeodirectory.com/themes/geodirectory-theme-framework/ "The theme framework for GD") - Easily customizable, GDF is a solid base foundation for awesome Child Themes.
+* Other GD ready [Wordpress Directory Themes](http://wpgeodirectory.com/themes/ "All GD compatible themes") - The official Themes for GeoDirectory.
+Developed especially for the Core Plugin and Addons to create excelling Local and Business Directories.

 Membership (all addons and themes) can be purchased  on [wpgeodirectory.com](http://wpgeodirectory.com/ "Get GeoDirectory membership.")